Length of stay: 3 days

 We first toured through the Silver Collection, which showcases lavish centrepieces, dishes and cutlery that were (and some are still being used today) for special dining services.
 Entrance into this exhibit, as well as the two other exhibits, included an audioguide so we could learn more about the history and significance of certain table silver, table linen and other porcelain and glassware pieces.

-We then walked through the Imperial Apartments, which consisted of 24 rooms that were occupied by Emperor Franz Joseph and his wife Elisabeth (better known as Sisi).
+We then walked through the Imperial Apartments, which consists of 24 rooms that were occupied by Emperor Franz Joseph and his wife Elisabeth (better known as Sisi).

 To finish up our visit, we visited the Sisi Museum.
 The museum contains a number of personal items and objects that provided a glimpse into the life and history of Empress Elisabeth (i.e. Sisi).
 Sisi married Emperor Franz Joseph I at the age of sixteen thus was thrust into the political spotlight at such a young age.
 She was well known for her incredible beauty, long hair, and extensive physical regime.
 She was considered quite the mystery as she withdrew from her court duties and instead travelled abroad, unaccompanied by her husband or children.
 She was later stabbed to death when travelling to Geneva.